CalvinNeo/CFortranTranslator/README.md

 |`f1a_flatmap(array, begin_iterator, end_iterator, lambda)`|return a vector of all elements mapped by function `lambda` in fortran/c order|

 ### variables
-1. implicit variables is permitted
-2. variable names in fortran is **case-insensitive**, and their names will be translated into lower case.
+1. variable names in fortran is **case-insensitive**, and their names will be translated into lower case.
-3. variable names that conflicts with C++ keywords and std functions will be renamed with a `R_` surffix
+2. variable names that conflicts with C++ keywords and std functions will be renamed with a `R_` surffix

 #### common block
 common blocks, can be accessed by any of the scoping units in an executable program